Hell hath no fury like a woman scorned

 At the end of January, we brought you a detailed report on a lawsuit filed by former prosecutor and Court TV analyst Matthew Couloute Jr., who alleged that his ex-girlfriends had taken to the internet to let loose about his alleged infidelities.
 His exes’ scathing words were found on LiarsCheatersRUs, a website created to “save […]

-But what happens when you’re a lawyer and a scorned ex-girlfriend lets loose on the internet about your infidelities?
+What happens when you’re a lawyer and a scorned ex-girlfriend lets loose on the internet about your infidelities?
 That is apparently what happened in the case of Matthew Couloute Jr., a former prosecutor and Court TV analyst, after he allegedly cheated on two of his exes.
 He’s suing both of them, and now he’s speaking out about the situation on television.

 Check out Couloute’s on-air coverage, and see pictures of the women in question, after the jump….

 * Alabama “welcomes visitors,” but reserves the right to question their papers.
 The state won’t get the chance to show visitors this kind of southern hospitality any time soon thanks to an injunction.
 [CNN] * Someone in the Facebook marketing department must have realized that there’s no publicity like free publicity, because the company’s trademark […]